-A great feature about Kindly is the ability to connect to third-party applications.
+A great feature of Kindly is the ability to connect to third-party applications.
 This is achieved using webhooks.
 Webhooks can be added to any dialogue or fallback, and are simply sent by HTTP POST by the Kindly backend to a specific URL.

-For a step by step introduction to webhooks, checkout the Getting started with webhooks.
+For a step-by-step introduction to webhooks, check out the Getting started with webhooks.

 The POST request payload from Kindly to your webhook endpoint is a JSON serialized object containing multiple fields.

 Here are the most important payload fields and what they represent:

 - organization_id - The ID of the organization to which the chat belongs.

 - bot_id - The ID of the bot to which the chat belongs.